 Although every procedure performed during the calibration cannot be confirmed, scan converter (radar information) and map information was continually adjusted and monitored to ensure co-incidence.
-To do this, the ATCO had calibration markers in front of him on the display with which to monitor the calibration.
+To do this, the ATCO had calibration markers on the display to monitor the calibration status.